Admissions Policies, Requirements, and Procedures

 - An applicant must satisfy a minimum undergraduate cumulative grade point average as required by the admitting department.

 - An applicant must submit three letters of recommendation from persons who are qualified to certify as to your abilities and character.
-All letters must be on letterhead from the recommenders.
+All letters must be on official letterhead from the recommenders.
 The university recommendation form should also be included with your reference letters.

 - The Education Department requires the Praxis I & II official scores.
 Suspended due to COVID 19, please click on link /sites/default/files/mvsu_mat_covid_overview.docx

 - The department of the graduate program applied for must formally accept the student for admission to the graduate program of study.
-The actual acceptance letter is forwarded by the Office of Admissions
+The actual acceptance letter is forwarded by the Office of Graduate Studies.

-- Immunization record must be submitted and/or on file
+- An immunization record must be submitted and/or on file.

-- A personal statement is a short easy that introduces a graduate studies candidate and his/her personal reason for applying to a particular program.
+- A personal statement is a short essay that introduces a graduate studies candidate and his/her personal reason for applying to a particular program.
 The personal statement should be at least two pages typed/double spaced.

 Deadline for Admission